zeisys/precedents.org_data_collection/prompt-for-ai-chats.md

-Extract structured case law data for the Supreme Court of India judgment available at [Insert Indian Kanoon URL].
+Extract structured case law data for the Supreme Court of India judgment available at [Insert Supreme Court of India, Digital Supreme Court Report Link].
 Ensure accuracy and completeness with the following fields.:

 A. DigiSC Page URL
 B. DigiSC PDF Link